dandumitriu33/tech-interview-workbook-dandumitriu33/docs/module_progbasics.md

 ### Programming paradigms - procedural

 #### What is the call stack?

+In computer science, a call stack is a stack data structure that stores information about the active subroutines of a computer program.
+This kind of stack is also known as an execution stack, program stack, control stack, run-time stack, or machine stack, and is often shortened to just "the stack".

+The primary purpose of a call stack is to store *the return addresses*.
+When a subroutine is called, the location (address) of the instruction at which the calling routine can later resume needs to be saved somewhere.
+One benefit is that each task can have its own stack, and thus the subroutine can be thread-safe, that is, can be active simultaneously for different tasks doing different things.
+Another benefit is that by providing reentrancy, recursion is automatically supported.

 #### What is “Stack overflow”?

+In software, a stack overflow occurs if the call stack pointer exceeds the stack bound.
+The call stack may consist of a limited amount of address space, often determined at the start of the program.
+The size of the call stack depends on many factors, including the programming language, machine architecture, multi-threading, and amount of available memory.
+When a program attempts to use more space than is available on the call stack (that is, when it attempts to access memory beyond the call stack's bounds, which is essentially a buffer overflow), the stack is said to overflow, typically resulting in a program crash.

+Stack Overflow (https://stackoverflow.com/)is a question and answer site for professional and enthusiast programmers.
+It features questions and answers on a wide range of topics in computer programming.

 #### What are the main parts of a function?

+1. Keyword **def** marks the start of function header.
+2. A function name to uniquely identify it.
+Function naming follows the same rules of writing identifiers in Python.
+3. Parameters (arguments) through which we pass values to a function.
+They are optional.
+4. A colon (:) to mark the end of function header.
+5. Optional documentation string (docstring) to describe what the function does.
+6. One or more valid python statements that make up the function body.
+Statements must have same indentation level (usually 4 spaces).
+7. An optional return statement to return a value from the function.

+        def function_named_greet(name_parameter):
+            """This function greets
+            the person passed in as
+            parameter"""
+            print("Hello, " + name + ".
+Good morning!")
+            return 'Greet completed.'

 ### Programming languages - Python
 #### How do you use a dictionary in Python?